richien/trivia_api/backend/docs/APIDOCS.md

  }
  ```
  The API will return the following error types when requests fail:
- - 400: Bad Request
+ - 400: bad request
- - 404: Resource Not Found
+ - 404: resource not found
- - 422: Not Processable
+ - 422: unable to process request
- - 405: Method Not Allowed
+ - 405: method not allowed

 ## Resource endpoint library
 ```